alexjlockwood/ShapeShifter/README.md

 * Shape Shifter automatically converts incompatible pairs of SVG commands into a compatible format.
 There's no longer any need to worry about converting `L`s into `Q`s, or `A`s into `C`s&mdash;Shape Shifter does this all for you behind-the-scenes!
-* The ability to 'auto fix' paths.
-Auto fix is based on an adaptation of the [Needleman-Wunsch algorithm][Needleman-Wunsch], which is used in bioinformatics to align protein or nucleotide sequences.
+* Shape Shifter provides a useful utility called *auto fix*, which takes two incompatible paths and attempts to make them compatible in an optimal way.
+Depending on the complexity of the paths, auto fix may or may not generate a satisfying final result, so further modification may be necessary in order to achieve the animation you're looking for.
 * The ability to export the results to `AnimatedVectorDrawable` format for use in Android applications.
 I'm open to adding support for other export formats as well, so feel free to file a [feature request][report-feature-request]!

+## How does it work?

+Creating Shape Shifter required learning a ton about bezier curves.
+Perhaps the most widely used concepts are [splitting Bezier curves][bezier-splits] and [projecting points onto Bezier curves][bezier-projections]

+Auto fix is powered by an adaptation of the [Needleman-Wunsch algorithm][Needleman-Wunsch], which is used in bioinformatics to align protein or nucleotide sequences.

 ## Build instructions